 GEM’s advanced Proton Precession magnetometer (GSM-19T) is one of the world’s leading instruments for subsurface investigations and exploration.
-The Proton system is designed to fit the niche for clients who require a low-cost, yet versatile magnetometer for ground geophysical surveys.
+The Proton system is designed to fit the niche for clients who require a low-cost, yet robust and reliable magnetometer for ground geophysical surveys.
 This system is an entry-level system for clients who require an advanced system without the higher-order features and benefits of GEM’s Overhauser and Potassium systems.

 The GSM-19T Proton Precession unit is a unique product only available from GEM.
-It features highly-effective proton energization and physics, three data acquisition modes (Walking – optional, Mobile and Base Station); has a large-volume onboard storage and memory; and comes complete with a high-resolution (0.6 m) integrated GPS – one of the first magnetometers in the world to offer this time-saving, effective technology.
+It features highly-effective proton energization and physics, three data acquisition modes (Walking, Mobile and Base Station); has a large-volume on-board storage and memory; and comes complete with a high-resolution (0.6 m) integrated GPS – one of the first magnetometers in the world to offer this time-saving, effective technology.

 From robust field units to efficient survey modes and fast data downloading, the GSM-19T is designed to deliver the maximum value in a proton precession system.
 It also provides numerous technologies that differentiate it from other systems, including robust design, no heading errors and other features.